 As a general rule, solid foods don't help babies sleep through the night.

-All infants, children, and teens need to take in 400 IU of vitamin D each day to prevent complications from deficiency of this vitamin.
-This can be through supplements, formula, or cow's milk.
+All infants, children, and teens need to take in 400 IU of vitamin D each day.
 This should start soon after birth.
-Your baby's healthcare provider can recommend the proper type and amount of vitamin D supplement for your baby.
+This is to prevent complications from not getting enough of this vitamin.
+Vitamin D is found in supplements, formula, and cow's milk.
+If your baby is only getting formula, then they don't need additional vitamin D. That's because all formula is fortified with vitamin D. Your baby's healthcare provider can advise you on the correct type and amount of vitamin D supplement for your baby.

 Amount of formula per feeding

 Number of breast or formula feedings per 24 hours